semihorhan/semihorhan.github.io/about.markdown

 ---

 Hello, I am Semih.
 In this blog, I may write about anything I am interested in.
 It can be machine learning, programming languages, books or...<br />
-You can contact with me using e-mail or social media accounts.

 semihorhan@yandex.com